alflennik/use-flow/README.md

 When you have a mix of immutable reactivity and mutable actions - when both sides are really clicking and reinforcing each other - useFlow can feel like rocket fuel for your flow.

-## Tips

-### Make Use Flow an Implementation Detail

-Use Flow is intended to hide inside your hooks or components where its power is needed, but from the outside, all your hooks' consumers see is a hook's normal API or a normal React component.

-### Wait Until You Need It

-It is probably not a great idea to use useFlow until you have started hitting complexity walls with the normal toolkit of hooks.
-Likewise, even when using useFlow in several of your components, most hooks and especially most components will not need it.

-### Testing

-Since useFlow hides within a hook or a component, there is no need for anything special towards testing - just keep testing the way you normally would.

-A great way to test hooks hooks in general is a library called, well, test hook, created by the same author of this library.
-It allows you to consume hooks within your tests, which otherwise is incredibly tricky to do.

 ## Next Steps

 - Install it!